weihaipy/saiorm/docs/index.rst

 It will take you have a easy way to use SQl database.

 **require**
-python3, pymysql, torndb.
+python3, pymysql.

-The goal is tb be an asynchronous framework,but not now.
+The goal is to be an asynchronous framework,but not now.

 **Saiorm support MySQL only now.**

-Method **table** should be executed **at first**,it will reset all attributes.
+Method **table** should be executed **first**,it will reset all attributes.

 Method **insert, select, update, delete** should be executed **finally**.

-Select and get method will return a dict,include data, column_names, sql.
+select and get method will return data only.
-Other method and get will return a dict,include lastrowid, rowcount, rownumber, sql.
+Other method will return a dict,including lastrowid, rowcount, rownumber, sql.

 Initialization
 ~~~~~~~~~~~~~~